stmichael/data-import/README.md

 ### Script mappings

 If you have a more complex mapping than just reading from one source and writing each record to another, you can define script blocks.
 Inside a script block you can write ruby code that does your data conversion.
-You have access to the source and target database to read and write data.
+The whole block runs in a transaction to ensure consistency.

 ```ruby
 script 'my compex converion' do